 Each fellow has one continuity clinic weekly and one home dialysis clinic (including peritoneal dialysis and home hemodialysis) monthly, with the opportunity for longitudinal follow-up of patients from the time of initial evaluation as either inpatients or outpatients until the completion of their training.

-Overall, this rigorous and comprehensive clinical experience ensures that fellows are qualified to function as transplant nephrologists.
-Lastly, because there are active heart and liver (>150 per year) transplant programs within the institution, trainees will likely develop their skills in the comprehensive management of these patients also.
+Overall, this rigorous and comprehensive clinical experience ensures that fellows are qualified to function as independent nephrologists.
+Lastly, because there are active heart and liver (>150 per year) transplant programs within the institution, trainees will develop their skills in the comprehensive management of these patients also.

 The primary inpatient activity for Nephrology fellows is the Nephrology consultative service.
 There are two teams, each consisting of a Nephrology attending, a Nephrology fellow and one or more medical house officers and medical students.
 These teams evaluate and follow inpatients requiring Nephrology care that are not admitted to the Nephrology inpatient floor.
 These patients are referred from the surgical, medical and obstetrical services.